A swim with your favorite buffalo, why not!

 We are now on Koh Samui and have been here for a couple days.
 Samui is an island on the west side of southern Thailand and is absolutely stunning.
 Although it is a bit touristy on the upper west side in ways that I have not seen anywhere else in the world, it remains relatively calm and non-developed elsewhere on the island.
-Rie and I went to get Thai massages yesterday, which was a massage experience unlike anything I have ever had.
-It was only $10 for an hour of very good massage.
-We were in heaven.
-Drove around the island on a scooter yesterday and visited some beaches.
+We drove around the island on a scooter yesterday and visited some beaches.
 Got abolutely torched by the sun.
 We hiked out about a mile across the low tide flats and by the time we got out there we were as red as a lobsters, well I was anyway, Rie was smart enough to wear sunscrean.
 This put us into survival mode and we headed back to the shade of the shore as quickly as possible.
-Great place though and I highly recommend visiting if any of you get the chance.
-I am already dreaming of returning soon, would love to visit Koh Toa, which is supposed to be even less developed.
+I also rented a dirt bike and spent a day exploring the trails throughout the mountains on the island.
+Definitely one of the funnest excursions I did during our stay.

 Posted by Hana's Blog at 9:52 PM